Simon City Royals: Decline

 The Royals entered into vicious street wars with the Latin Kings, Insane Deuces and Gaylords.
 In 1984, the Royals shot a 14-year-old Gaylord in the back, killing him.
-One of the Gaylords present was Michael Scott, who would later go on to write a book about his days as a Gaylord titled Lords of Lawndale".
+One of the Gaylords present was Michael Scott, who would later go on to write a book about his days as a Gaylord titled Lords of Lawndale.
 Hours after the murder, Scott identified a Royal named Mike Hynes as one of the shooters and testified against him.

 Hynes and Orlando Serrano, who claimed to not be a gang member, were tried for murder.
 Serrano was found not guilty, but Hynes was convicted in part because of testimony given by fellow Simon City Royal members, as well as testimony given by Scott and two others who were present when the killing occurred.
 Hynes spent over twenty years in prison and was killed shortly after his release after being involved in the stabbing of a woman in a Chicago bar.

 Later history

 The Royals killed several members of the Deuces and the Kings and the PR Stones in the 1980s, in addition to the 14-year-old that they shot in the back.
 By the early 90s, however, they had begun to feud with their former allies, the Spanish Cobras and Latin Disciples.
 The Royals killed several Cobras and had some of their members killed in return.

 Out of necessity, they entered into a grouping within the Folks alliance known as the Almighty Family.
 This faction consists of the Royals, Imperial Gangsters, Harrison Gents, Latin Eagles and Ambrose.

 The Royals still control some of their historic strongholds on the north side of Chicago and have spread into the suburbs and other states such as Wisconsin and Mississippi.
+They tried to gain a claim in Springfield Illinois in the early 2000s when Sir Jokey the Springfield Chapter Sir brutally murdered his step Father Ron Propst.
+There was a heavy recruiting effort put into place and their numbers began to rise.
+However it was short lived as a small group of kids band together and sought revenge for the murder of their uncle Ron.
+Named by the Illinois Gang task Force the “Springfield Mafia” a group of seven teens and young adults began pushing back against the newly recruited members.
+Several gun fights erupted across the city and multiple members of the Springfield Chapter were sent to the ICU and treated for gun shot wounds most notably Jarrod Day and Jesse Jeffers were shot and hospitalized for multiple gunshot wounds and the shooters were later released and all charges dropped for lack of evidence.
 Today they still consist mostly of white members but also includes many Latin American and African American members as well.

-In March 2022 21 alleged members of the gang were charged under the RICO law in the U.S.
+In March 2022 21 alleged members of the gang were charged under the RICO law in the U.S. The number of gang members convicted reached 37 by the conclusion of the case in 2024 with help from agencies such as The United States Secret Service.